arul28/Whats-in-the-fridge/index.md

 ### Overview of our Method:

 1. We started by getting a list of the items we thought would be in the average fridge.
 We selected a small list of 8 ingredients, chicken breast, raw pork, milk, oranges, apples, bread, carrots, and broccoli.
+Our list was small due to the time limitation.

 2. We had to preprocess our images so we could input them into our model.
 We also used data augmentation on our images, by flipping and rotating them, to create a larger dataset for our model to be trained.